Home Office Deduction Tips for Airbnb Hosts

 First, you must use your office regularly and exclusively for business.
 For example, you can qualify if your office is in a dedicated room, shed, or other area of the home dedicated to business use.
 You cannot claim the home office deduction if you typically work at your kitchen table or in your living room.

-If you would like to claim home office expense deductions on your tax return, you can choose from two different method.
+If you would like to claim home office expense deductions on your tax return, you can choose from two different methods.

 The simplified method uses a set rate to determine your deduction based on the size of your office by square footage.
 Your deduction totals the square footage of your office times the specified IRS rate.
 Currently, you can write off $5 per square foot with a maximum allowable deduction of $1,500.
 You cannot exceed a $1,500 deduction with this method, even if your office is larger than 300 square-feet.